-An operated algebra, also known as Ω -algebra, is an associative algebra with linear operators.
-A well-known example of such a structure is a differential algebra, introduced by Ritt [38, 39] in the theory of differential equations.
-Equipped with a linear operator satisfying the Leibniz rule, differential algebras have been developed in many areas, such as differential Galois theory [35, 46] and differential algebraic group theory [32].
-Rota-Baxter algebras form another important class of operated algebras, introduced by Baxter [5] and developed in [3, 11, 40].
-Characterized by a linear operator, they generalize the algebra of continuous functions through integral operators.
-These algebras have found applications across various fields of mathematics and physics, including renormalization in quantum field theory [24], the analysis of Volterra integral equations [14, 25], Hopf algebras [14], Yang-Baxter equations [4], and Rota-Baxter Lie algebras [27].
-In the case with multiple operators, differential Rota-Baxter algebras are equipped with both differential and integral operators.
-Introduced by Guo and Keigher [26], these algebras describe the relationship between such operators that satisfy the first fundamental theorem of calculus.
-The homological study of these operated algebras has been the subject of several works.
-Homological properties such as Koszul duality, minimal model, deformations, and cohomology theory have been explored in [12, 42, 47] for Rota-Baxter and differential algebras.
-Additionally, these algebras have also been studied from a computational approach, using Gröbner-Shirshov bases theory [6, 17, 28, 33, 34].
+An operated algebra, also called Ω -algebra, is an associative algebra with linear operators.
+For example, differential algebras, introduced by Ritt [39, 40] in the theory of differential equations, are operated algebras, with an operator satisfying the Leibniz rule.
+Differential algebras have been developed in many areas, such as differential Galois theory [36, 47] and differential algebraic group theory [33].
+Rota-Baxter algebras form another important class of operated algebras, introduced by Baxter [5], see also [3, 11, 41].
+They generalize the algebra of continuous functions through integral operators.
+These algebras have found applications across various fields of mathematics and physics, including renormalization in quantum field theory [25], the analysis of Volterra integral equations [26], Hopf algebras [14], Yang-Baxter equations [4], and Rota-Baxter Lie algebras [28].
+Differential Rota-Baxter algebras are equipped with both differential and integral operators.
+Introduced by Guo and Keigher [27], they describe the relationship between such operators satisfying the first fundamental theorem of calculus.
+The homological study of operated algebras has been the subject of several works.
+In particular, homological properties such as Koszul duality, minimal model, deformations, and cohomology theory have been explored in [12, 43, 48] for Rota-Baxter and differential algebras.
+Additionally, these algebras have also been studied from a computational approach, using Gröbner-Shirshov bases theory [6, 17, 29, 34, 35].

-In this line of work, this paper introduces a new constructive rewriting method to compute resolutions of operated algebras.
+In this line of work, this paper introduces a new rewriting method to compute resolutions of operated algebras.
 Rewriting is a computational model widely used in algebra, logic and computer science, which consists of calculating in an equational theory by generating the set of equalities by means of a system of rewriting rules, and sequentially applying the rules that replace the subterms of a formula by other terms.
-In algebra, rewriting theory enables the calculation of linear bases [8, 45] and resolutions of algebraic structures in abelian and categorical settings [1, 7, 18, 20, 22, 30, 31, 36].
-For operated algebras, Gröbner-Shirshov bases, GS bases for short, introduced in [9, 41], are frequently used alongside rewriting methods for the standardization of ideal representations in free operated algebras, yielding linear bases and other related constructions [6, 16, 28, 37].
+In algebra, rewriting theory enables the calculation of linear bases [8, 46] and resolutions of algebraic structures in abelian and categorical settings [1, 7, 18, 22, 31, 32].
+For operated algebras, Gröbner-Shirshov bases, GS bases for short, introduced in [9, 42], are frequently used alongside rewriting methods for the standardization of ideal representations in free operated algebras, yielding linear bases and other related constructions [6, 16, 29, 38].
 GS methods require a monomial order compatible with the rewriting rules, ensuring the termination of calculations.
-Nevertheless, finding a monomial order for an operated algebra is more complicated than in the associative case due to the nesting of operators in monomials [6, 16, 34].
+Nevertheless, finding a monomial order for an operated algebra is more complicated than in the associative case due to the nesting of operators in monomials [6, 16, 35].

 The aim of this paper is twofold: first, it introduces a new termination method in operated algebras without relying on monomial orders, and second, it introduces the notion of polygraphic resolutions for operated algebras.
 The linear rewriting strategies introduced in [20] allow one to compute resolutions of an associative algebra by extending its rewriting presentation into a polygraphic resolution generated by confluence diagrams of the higher overlapping of rules.
 We extend this approach to operated algebras by introducing the structure of Ω -polygraphs as a rewriting setting for operated algebras.
 It can be used to derive their linear bases and resolutions.
+This construction is part of a line of research that consists in constructing polygraphic resolutions of algebraic structures from convergent presentations of them, e.g. for monoids and categories [22, 23], associative algebras [20] and operads [37].